gogins/csound-extended/playpen/README.md

     install the regular Unbutu Packages Search result for Audacity, currently `sudo apt install audacity`.

-Additional requirements for composing with Python.
+Requirements for composing with Python.
 Pleae note that everything should be installed for the __same version__ of Python.
 These instructions are for a global installation, but you can also install in your home directory or in a virtual environment.

 7. [Python 3.8](https://www.python.org/downloads/) or higher.
 For Ubuntu Linux, follow [these instructions](https://linuxize.com/post/how-to-install-python-3-9-on-ubuntu-20-04/).